VelocityPowered/documentation/developers/command-api.rst

                 return ImmutableList.of();
             }
         }
-    }

-Let's break down the suggest method.
+Let's break down the ``suggest`` method.

 .. code-block:: java

             if (currentArgs.length == 0) {
                 return new ArrayList<>(playerKills.keySet());

-Here the player has not typed a single character after the command, so we will complete using all the player names stored in the map.
+If the player hasn't entered anything other than the command, we will suggest all the names in the map.

 .. code-block:: java